SAP-samples/teched2022-DA263/exercises/ex2/README.md

 ![](/exercises/ex2/images/ex2_1_3.png)
 > - Navigate to the downloaded file on your local environment and open file to upload.
 ![](/exercises/ex2/images/ex2_1_5.png)
-> - Name the simulation model "DA263-XXX" and save it.
+> - Name the simulation model according to according to you user ID "DA263-XXX" and save it.
 The simulation model is successfully imported when it is listed under MODELS.
 ![](/exercises/ex2/images/ex2_1_4.png)

 5. You see that the factors of "spend_data.xlsx" and "Focused_CPI_PPI.xlsx" are modelled as a knowledge graph.
 The knowledge is used to compute the probabilities of the scenarios.
 You can observe the simulation model by